polymegos/deTube_channel_blocker/README.md

 └── LICENSE                    # MIT License
 ```

-- Runs only on YouTube domains (`youtube.com`, `m.youtube.com`, `music.youtube.com`, etc.)
+- Runs only when visiting `youtube.com`, `m.youtube.com`, `music.youtube.com`
-- Does not interact with YouTube's API or send network requests
+- Does not interact with the API or send network requests
 - Monitors navigation and dynamic content loading via `MutationObserver`
 - Uses `GM_getValue` and `GM_setValue` for safe, persistent blocklist storage
 - Does **not** track or transmit any user data